PrefectHQ/prefect/docs/concepts/flows.md

 When the subflow completes, the task runner is shut down.

 Subflows will block execution of the parent flow until completion.
-However, asynchronous subflows can be run in parallel by using [AnyIO task groups](https://anyio.readthedocs.io/en/stable/tasks.html) or [asyncio.gather](https://docs.python.org/3/library/asyncio-task.html#id6).
+However, asynchronous subflows can be run concurrently by using [AnyIO task groups](https://anyio.readthedocs.io/en/stable/tasks.html) or [asyncio.gather](https://docs.python.org/3/library/asyncio-task.html#id6).

 Subflows differ from normal flows in that they will resolve any passed task futures into data.
 This allows data to be passed from the parent flow to the child easily.